m4rs-mt/ILGPU/Docs/Tutorial_04.md

 ### ParticleSystem && HostParticleSystem

 You need to manage both sides of memory, Host and Device.
-IDisposable allows you to use the super convient "using" patterns but requires a class.
+IDisposable allows you to use the super convenient "using" patterns but requires a class.
 The solution is simple, have a host side class that creates a device side struct.

 ## This sample code works...
 BUT